1. Home

 An ACME client is run to obtain browser trusted certificates from Let's Encrypt.
 The issued certificate can be used for SSL/TLS for use by web servers, mail servers (but not for email encryption), ftp servers, etc.

-The user must show a working DNS or web server configuration to show that they control the domain.
-This tutorial assumes the use of Bind as a DNS name server.
+When verifying domain ownership, the user must show a working DNS or web server configuration to show that they control the domain.
+This tutorial assumes the use of Bind as a DNS name server if using DNS for domain verification or use of the Apache web server for HTTP domain verification.

 Apache Configuration: